neoforged/Documentation/docs/blockentities/index.md

 ```

 :::info
-The reason for this rather confusing setup process is that `BlockEntityType.Builder#of` expects a `BlockEntityType.BlockEntitySupplier<T extends BlockEntity>`, which is basically a `BiFunction<BlockPos, BlockState, T extends BlockEntity>`.
+The reason for this rather confusing setup process is that `BlockEntityType` expects a `BlockEntityType.BlockEntitySupplier<T extends BlockEntity>`, which is basically a `BiFunction<BlockPos, BlockState, T extends BlockEntity>`.
 As such, having a constructor we can directly reference using `::new` is highly beneficial.
 However, we also need to provide the constructed block entity type to the default and only constructor of `BlockEntity`, so we need to pass references around a bit.
 :::

 Finally, we need to modify the block class associated with the block entity.
 This means that we will not be able to attach block entities to simple instances of `Block`, instead, we need a subclass: